Finder to the Node: Is 12Mbps the new 50Mbps?

 While the emphasis on 12Mbps speeds might seem like a step backward given the network builder's recent moves to make 50Mbps Internet plans the sweet spot, NBN Co is hoping to attract customers that use little to no Internet and instead, want to have a home telephone service over the national broadband network.

-NBN Co says that the nbn12 product had always been primarily intended for use as a telephone service and not for fast broadband usage, but as it was cheaper than NBN's 25Mbps product, ISPs had been pushing it as a low-speed broadband option.
+NBN Co says that the nbn12 product had always been primarily intended for use as a telephone service and not for fast broadband usage, but as it was cheaper than NBN's 25Mbps product, Internet service providers (ISPs) had been pushing it as a low-speed broadband option.

 A number of big name ISPs such as Telstra no longer offer nbn12 plans though this could change if the revised wholesale pricing structure that NBN Co is proposing is low enough for them to make a reasonable margin.